maresverbrugge/BORN2BEROOT/README.md

 > • The use of VirtualBox (or UTM if you can’t use VirtualBox) is mandatory.
 >
 > • You only have to turn in a signature.txt file at the root of your repository.
 You must paste in it the signature of your machine’s virtual disk.
-Go to [Submission and peer-evaluation](https://github.com/maresverbrugge/BORN2BEROOT/tree/master/During_eval/Submission) for more information.
+Go to [submission and peer-evaluation](https://github.com/maresverbrugge/BORN2BEROOT/tree/master/During_eval/Submission) for more information.

 ## Contents